jmccreight/wrf_hydro_tests/README.md

 the candidateSpecFile` section is different, it does not appear in the terminal when run interactively.
 We strive to log all the pertient information at each step of the test.

+The top-level sections are:

+1. Boilerplate: Logging some of the more fundamental information about the candidate and the test.
+1. Setting up the candidate: establishing everything needed for the test to be taken.
+(Little or nothing currently printed here
+1. Testing the candidate:
+   a.
+Candidate fork: Getting and logging the fork + commit-ish (state of repo).
+   b.
+Question: Compile?
+   c.
+Question: Run?
+   d.
+Question: Perfect restarts?
+   e.
+Question: Number of cores tests?
+   f.
+Reference fork: Getting and logging the fork + commit-ish (state of repo).
+   g.
+Question: Regression test?
+1. Results of all tests
+1. Taking down the candidate
+1. Logging the candidate

+The regression test in this example intentionally fails to illustrate what that looks like.

+Why v1.2-fixes?
+This example also illustrates that when the configuration (the namelists, mostly) are not embedded with the model code repo and not referenced against DOMAIN files, we have to build separate run directories for each configuration.
+These configurations have namelists which evolve over time.

 ## 1. examples/nwm_ana/sixmile/cheyenne/origin_reg-v1.2-fixes/candidate_spec_intel.sh ##